chenxing3/Waveman/README.md

   --Output OUTPUT

-                        create folder to store result and other temp files
+                        Create folder to store result and other temp files

   --ImageWidth IMAGEWIDTH